 Although there have already been improvements in the efficiency of air-conditioning and refrigeration equipment over the last several decades, substantial potential still remains.
 For example, a 2013 assessment by the U.S. Department of Energy (U.S. DOE) Super-efficient Equipment and Appliance Deployment Initiative (SEAD) found that deploying super-efficient room air conditioners can significantly reduce energy use and $CO_2$ emissions by 2020 and avoid the need for approximately 123 medium-sized (500-megawatt) power plants, with the largest potential savings in India, China, and the E.U.
 See Table 1.
-A recent study by the U.S. DOE's Lawrence Berkeley National Laboratory calculates that in India alone, the potential energy savings from improving the energy efficiency of room air conditioning could avoid the equivalent of 120 new medium-sized coal power plants by 2030.

-The energy efficiency gains catalyzed by the HFC phasedown and complementary energy efficiency programs will have the added benefit of easing pressure on overloaded electricity grids, especially in developing countries where air conditioning use is growing rapidly; in many cities in India, for example, air conditioning accounts for 40% to 60% of peak electricity demand during the cooling season.
-The efficiency gains also would lower the cost of operating the equipment and save consumers money.
+The energy efficiency gains catalyzed by the HFC phasedown and complementary energy efficiency programs will ease pressure on overloaded electricity grids.
+In many cities in India, for example, air conditioning accounts for 40% to 60% of peak electricity demand during the cooling season.
+A recent study by the U.S. DOE's Lawrence Berkeley National Laboratory calculates that ownership of room air conditioners in India will increase from 3% to 47% between 2010 and 2030.
+Over the next 15 years, the potential energy savings in India from improving the energy efficiency of room air conditioning is the equivalent of 120 new medium-sized coal power plants.
+Over the next five years, the global potential is about the same (see Table 1).
+These efficiency gains also would lower the cost of operating the equipment and save consumers money.

-Table 1: 500-megawatt power pla nts avoided by 2020 from super-efficient room air conditioners
+Table 1: 500-megawatt power plants avoided by 2020 from super-efficient room air conditioners

-COUNTRY ECONOMICALLY Justified 2020 Energy Savings (3Twh/year) Technically Possible 2020 Energy Savings (3Twh/year)
+Country ECONOMICALLY JUSTIFIED 2020 ENERGY SAVINGS (3Twh/year) TECHNICALLY POSSIBLE 2020 ENERGY SAVINGS (3Twh/year)

 India 19 29

 China 16 33

 E.U.
 11 30

 Japan 8 9

 Brazil 6 10

 UAE 2 2

 Korea 1 4

 Australia 0.35 2

 U.S.A.
 0.2 0.24

 Mexico 0.15 1

 Russia 0 4

 Canada 0 0.24

 Total 64 123

-\ 3Twh/year is roughly equivalent to one 500 MW power plant or 1.77 million barrels of diesel.
+\ 3Twh/year is roughly equivalent to one 500 MW power plant or 1.77 million barrels of diesel/year.
+40